PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Time Complexity/Types of Complexity Classes/Introduction.md

 answer) that can be solved by a non-deterministic machine in polynomial time.

 - The solutions of the NP class are hard to find because this solved by a non-deterministic machine.
 - But The solutions are easy to verify.
+NP can be verified by a Turing machine in polynomial time.

 - To check prime number.
 - Integer Factorization.